 What I enjoyed about the game is that it’s beautiful and atmospheric.
 According to the trailer, it is supposed to have horror elements, which ironically, it’s far from scary, but more so cute like Casper the ghost, but a little lonely.
-Player plays as the protagonist, a young man name Seto who is on the search for human civilization.
+The player plays the protagonist, a young man named Seto who is on the search for human civilization.

 Throughout the game, Seto is accompanied by caring loving companions who are not humans.
 The most memorable companion to me is Crow, who appears to be a big tea drinker like myself based on his clothes.
 His encounter with the robot is my favorite part of the game.

 It was fun chasing and hunting down Crow because it reminded me of playing hide and seek and playing tag.
 For a moment, I didn’t mind taking a break from trying to find the silver hair girl.

 That section of the game illustrates an important point made by one of the characters, Chiyo: